Gary Gereffi: Early life and education

 Gereffi was born in 1948 in Pittsburgh, Pennsylvania to Emily and Nicky Gereffi (homemaker and watchmaker/letter carrier, respectively).
 Gary was the oldest of four children (two brothers, Paul and Mark, and a sister, Holly).
 The family moved to Fort Lauderdale, Florida in 1955 and Gary graduated from Cardinal Gibbons High School in 1966.

 He attended the University of Notre Dame on a National Association of Letter Carriers scholarship and graduated in 1970 with a B.A. degree in sociology.
-The following year he spent hitchhiking with his college roommate (John C. Rudolf) through Mexico, Central America, Switzerland, Spain, and Africa, culminating in a trip across the Sahara Desert from Algiers to Niamey, Niger, to Lagos, Nigeria, where Gereffi taught high school before beginning his doctoral studies in sociology at Yale in 1971.
+Gerefii began his doctoral studies in sociology at Yale in 1971.
 He received his PhD from Yale and pursued an interdisciplinary program in international development.
-Mentored by scholars like Louis Wolf Goodman and Alfred Stepan, who worked on MNCs in Latin America and were familiar with dependency theory, Gereffi received funding for a two-year Foreign Area Fellowship from the Social Science Research Council (SSRC) (Note: In the late 1970s and early 1980s, the Social Science Research Council (SSRC) played a crucial role in fostering a research community to address theoretical and operational challenges in the emergent field of MNCs and dependency theory.) to study MNCs in Mexico.
+Mentored by scholars like Louis Wolf Goodman and Alfred Stepan, who worked on MNCs in Latin America and were familiar with dependency theory, Gereffi received funding for a two-year Foreign Area Fellowship from the Social Science Research Council (SSRC) to study MNCs in Mexico.
 There, he worked on his dissertation project which focused on MNCs in the pharmaceutical industry in Mexico.
-Gereffi's subsequent work at Harvard University and with the United Nations Centre on Transnational Corporations in New York and the Pan American Health Organization in Washington, DC extended into policy-related studies of MNCs in the global pharmaceutical industry, laying the foundation for the governance structure and industrial upgrading pillars of the GCC and GVC paradigms in later.
+Gereffi subsequently worked at Harvard University, the United Nations Centre on Transnational Corporations in New York, and the Pan American Health Organization in Washington, DC, conducting policy-related studies of multinational corporations in the pharmaceutical industry.